 The Commission recognises the implications of increasing landscape scale bushfires and acknowledges the increased effort in prescribed burning.
 The Commission is mindful however that, as detailed in KPI 1, there is uncertainty around the health of forest ecosystems with landscape scale changes observed in vegetation density.
-Further detail is required on how the observed changes in vegetation density relate to vegetation structural diversity and the health and resilience of the various Landscape Management Units.
+How this change in vegetation density relates to the goals for vegetation structural diversity and the health and resilience of forest ecosystems should be clarified.